I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/hooks/useCodeExecution.ts#L21-L63

-The basic flow is to temporarily override console.log and other methods, channel the output into React state to display in the terminal panel, and then restore them after execution.
-For code execution, I use the AsyncFunction constructor, which also supports code with await.
+The basic flow is to temporarily override console.log and other methods, direct the output to React state for display in the terminal panel, and then restore the original methods after execution.
+Code execution uses the AsyncFunction constructor, allowing it to handle code containing await.

-Since MCP Apps widgets already run in a sandboxed iframe on the host side, this eval-based approach has limited security risks.
+Since MCP Apps widgets already run in a sandboxed iframe on the host side, the security risks of this eval-based approach are limited.

-Bidirectional Communication from Widget → AI — sendMessage
+Two-Way Communication from Widget to AI — sendMessage

-So far, the flow has been one-way from AI → widget.
-However, for a complete learning experience, it would be better if you could ask the AI about the results after modifying and running the code.
+So far, the flow has been one-way: AI → widget.
+However, for a complete learning experience, it would be better if users could ask the AI about their code execution results after modifying the code.

-Using app.sendMessage(), you can send messages from the widget to Claude's conversation.
+Using app.sendMessage(), we can send messages from the widget to the Claude conversation.

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/components/PlaygroundWidget.tsx#L46-L68

-When you press the "💬 Ask AI" button, it sends the current code in the editor along with the execution results to Claude.
+When the "💬 Ask AI" button is pressed, it sends the current code from the editor along with execution results to Claude.
 This is useful when you've modified and run the code but don't understand the results.
-The learning loop of AI presents code → user tries it → user asks AI if confused is completed entirely within the chat.
+The learning loop of AI provides code → user tries it → user asks AI if confused is completed entirely within the chat.

 Development Considerations